rencap12/WEB103-PREWORK/README.md

 Describe any challenges encountered while building the app or any additional context you'd like to add.
 - Organizing components and pages so it is intuitive for the user
 - Passing correct attributes
+- Ensuring the design/format of the cards was consistent

 ## License